alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 ]
 ```

-This is a much more common pattern, and is unlikely to trip up JSON parsers which aren't expecting non-unique names.
+This is a pretty standard pattern, and it won't trip up JSON parsers which aren't expecting duplicate names.

 [JSONEncoder]: https://docs.python.org/3/library/json.html#json.JSONEncoder

-## When will I use this code?
+## Do you need to worry about this?

+This isn't a big deal.
-JSON objects with non-unique names are fairly unusual -- this is the first time I've ever encountered one, and it was a copy/paste error.
+JSON objects with duplicate names are pretty unusual -- this is the first time I've ever encountered one, and it was a mistake.

-Trying to account for this edge case in every project that uses JSON feels like overkill.
+Trying to account for this edge case in every project that uses JSON would be overkill.
 It would add complexity to my code and probably never catch a single error.

-I've been thinking about how this problem occurred and why it was a problem.
-A human making a copy/paste error introduced the initial duplicated keys, and a program modifying the JSON file turned that into a data loss bug.
+This started when I made a copy/paste error that introduced the initial duplication, and then a script modified the JSON file and caused some data loss.

-If a JSON file is exclusively modified by computers, this won't be an issue.
+That's a somewhat unusual workflow, because most JSON files are exclusively modified by computers, and this wouldn't be an issue.
-Most JSON libraries won't write objects with repeated names unless you explicitly tell them to do so (like writing a custom encoder), and then it would be very obvious this needs to be handled in the decoder also.

-If a JSON file is exclusively modified by humans, this won't be an issue.
-They're more likely to make a mistake that introduces a repeated name, but they won't delete data just because it has a duplicate name.
-They'll stop, think, and work out what the right thing is to do with this data.

-This is only likely to be an issue if you have a JSON file which is modified by humans and computers alike.

-That's the case for some of my [static website archives](/2025/mildly-dynamic-websites/), which store metadata as JSON in JavaScript files, and it's where I made the original mistake.
 I've added this error handling to my [javascript-data-files library](https://github.com/alexwlchan/javascript-data-files), but I don't anticipate adding it to other projects.
-It's useful to know that JSON supports this in theory, but it's so rare in practice that I'm not overly concerned.
+I use that library for my [static website archives](/2025/mildly-dynamic-websites/), which is where I had this issue.

+Although I won't use this code exactly, it's been good practice at writing custom encoders/decoders in Python.
+That *is* something I do all the time -- I'm often encoding native Python types as JSON, and I want to get the same type back when I decode later.

+I've been writing my own subclasses of `JSONEncoder` and `JSONDecoder` for a while.
+Now I know a bit more about how Python decodes JSON, and `object_pairs_hook` is another tool I can consider using.
+This was a fun deep dive for me, and I hope you found it helpful too.